How Do I Get a Missouri Divorce?

 We offer a flat fee for contested cases as well.
 These flat fees tend to be higher, usually ranging between $5,000.00 and $10,000.00 based on circumstances, but may be preferable to some clients than hourly rates, as a very contested case billed at an hourly rate can many times run well over $10,000.00.

 - Hourly Rate: The typical contested case is billed at an hourly rate.
-This means that all work done on your case, is billed by tenths of an hour at a rate of $225.00 an hour for the managing attorney of $175.00 an hour for the associate attorney.
-Work done on your case by our administrative staff is billed at a reduced rate of $100.00 an hour.
+This means that all work done on your case, is billed by tenths of an hour at a rate ranging from $250.00 to $325.00 per hour for your attorney’s work.
+Work done on your case by our administrative staff is billed at a reduced rate of $150.00 per hour.

 A word about fees: Times are tough and hiring a lawyer is rarely, if ever, in the budget.
 Many people spend hours searching google for “affordable divorce lawyer,” “cheap divorce attorney,” or “free Missouri divorce.”
 We aren’t the cheapest firm in town.
 We are not near the most expensive firm in town.
 It is a balancing act.
 Our goal is to provide you with advanced, experienced representation at an affordable price.
 Charging too little means that we would not be able to afford to devote the time to your case to complete it the right way without making mistakes, and you would then likely spend more money down the road trying to fix your divorce.
 There is a point where cheap legal help now ends up being costly legal help to you down the road.